alp-lima/alp-lima/README.md

  <br>

-### If you want to know more about my work experience, you can contact me on my E-mail or Linkedin! :)
+### If you want to know more about my work experience, you can contact me on my E-mail or LinkedIn! :)

 <div>
   <a href = "mailto:alp.lima18@gmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>